-The Science News article, Out of the Fabric: Are space and time fundamental?, hinted at something I never thought I’d live to see.
+Google: Out of the Fabric: Are space and time fundamental – Science News, for hints at something I never thought I’d live to see.
 I’ve always thought that science would take forever to incorporate the irreducible and immeasurable side of reality that the Tao Te Ching inspects.

 Seiberg, though, believes time and space will both go down the cosmic drain together.
 “My personal prejudice is that these objections and questions are not obstacles to emergent time,” Seiberg writes.
 “Instead, they should be viewed as challenges and perhaps even clues to the answers.”